 Description: In this course students study the causes of equine diseases and the principles of preventive veterinary medicine pertaining to equine Study includes investigation of specific diseases and disease control measures as well as parasite management in the equine.
 Important zoonoses are covered.
 The course includes dosage calculations, and a survey of the common drug types used in equine medicine.
 Adverse drug reactions are discussed, labeling and packaging requirements, handling and storage of hazardous material and controlled drugs, preparing medications and vaccines, appropriate routes and methods of drug and vaccine adminstration are included.

 Description: This course will introduce students to the paperwork and record keeping associated with the horse.
-Medical records, breeding records, coggins papers, insurance applications, health permits for transportation to events across state borders, and other equine related record keeping will be included in the course.
+Medical records, breeding records, registrations, coggins papers, insurance applications, health permits for transportation events across state borders, and other equine related record keeping will be included in the course.
 Equine law applications and business issues are introduced as well.

 Description: Continuing education topics designed for Veterinary Technicians to meet continuing education licensing requirements.
 This class may be repeated for additional CE hours and can be taken by technicians, assistants, and veterinary technology students.